foliovision/businesspress/readme.txt

 = 0.6.7 =

+* New settings screen with tabs!
+* New function - Disable XML-RPC
+* New function - Disable REST  API
+* New function - Disable Emojis
+* New function - Disable oEmbed
+* New function - Impose Admin Color Scheme to all users
+* New function - Enable Google style results - gives you similar layout and keyword highlight
+* New function - Login logo (with image upload)
 * Improving the notice for password reset link to also say "Please check your Junk or Spam folder if the email doesn't seem to arrive in 10 minutes."
 * Setting "Hide WP Admin Bar for subscribers" now also removes all screen except for Profile for them
 * WP logo in Admin Bar is now removed